nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_Home_Assistant.md

 ### What to do if the commissioning fails?

-Please check the status of the Docker service, as well as the network status and the status of the Bluetooth interface.
+Check the status of the Docker service, and the network status and the status of the Bluetooth interface.

     $ systemctl status docker    # check the Docker service status
     $ systemctl start docker     # start the Docker service